anikait1/plena-finance-nestjs/README.md

 ## Description
-Projec is building using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository as part of plena-finace hiring assignment.
+Project is building using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation & Setup
 It is assumed following are available on your machine.